ADEMCAKMAK/springboot/README.md

-# springboot
+# springboot studies

 This project has been created in order to perform simple examples for some spring boot studies.

 Each branch is handled as a separate subject.